harvest-platform/harvest-platform.github.io/docs/evaluator.md

 Examples
 - `isnull(gender)` - Gender is unknown.
-- `-isnull(location)` - Gender is known, the value does not matter.

 ## Logicals
 A _logical_ is special type of predicate that combines two or more predicates using a logical operator such as `AND` and `OR`.